 Besides that, you also need to know what chemicals used in the boards.
 You must also know whether it is off-gas or not anyway, make sure that it meets air quality regulations.

 One more important thing to be considered is about the warranty.
-Mostly, engineered hardwood flooring is covered by a 50-year limited lifetime warranty.
+Mostly on some reviews, engineered hardwood flooring is covered by a 50-year limited lifetime warranty.